ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 to start with 0.22 VFF for both pitch and roll and you will likely have to go higher with VFF.
 But for a flybarless head, VFF shouldn't be more than 0.22 unless you have really really slow servos or slow linkage rate.
-With all helicopters the VFF gain compensates for differences in servo and linkage speed.
+With all helicopters, the VFF gain compensates for differences in servo and linkage speed.

 The final setting for ATC_ACCEL_MAX parameters will depend on the size of the helicopter.
 Large 800-900 class machines will typically be in the 36000-52000